-determine their degrees that they like working with people and tasks is going to determine using a specially designed questionnaire which allow leaders to reflect how they stand with espect to their concern for people and concern for production.
+To determine their degrees that they like working with people and tasks is going to determine by using a specially designed questionnaire which allow leaders to reflect how they stand with respect to their concern for people and concern for production.

-PPROACHES TO LEADERSHIP
+II.
+APPROACHES TO LEADERSHIP

-1 Leadership Defined
+2.1 Leadership Defined

-one of the many things that a manager does.
-Highly regarded companies often have history cellent leadership.
-For example, for 75 years, IBM has had one extraordinary leader after her.
-More than any other factor, this leadership is credited with keeping IBM a force in the buter business.
+Leadership, or leading, involves influencing others to do what the leaders want them to do.
+It is only one of the many things that a manager does.
+Highly regarded companies often have history of excellent leadership.
+For example, for 75 years, IBM has had one extraordinary leader after another.
+More than any other factor, this leadership is credited with keeping IBM a force in the computer business.
 Currently, Louis Gerstner is the individual leading IBM into the future.
-It is to the current rage for outsiders, top executives, who are effective leaders, are more and willing to jump from company to company.
-"This not unlike star players switching teams" Jeffrey Heilpern of Delta Consulting Group Inc. "We're starting to have the equivalent of a agency system for leaders.
-People are realizing that their leadership capabilities are able."
+Thanks to the current rage for outsiders, top executives, who are effective leaders, are more and more willing to jump from company to company.
+"This not unlike star players switching teams" says Jeffrey Heilpern of Delta Consulting Group Inc. "We're starting to have the equivalent of a free -agency system for leaders.
+People are realizing that their leadership capabilities are portable."
 (Elizabeth, 1993)

-to define.
-Unfortunately, the term leader, like other business terms like quality and team, as an easy definition.
-There are many leaders, but there is no universally accepted definition the terms leader and leadership.
-Sometimes the terms manager and leader are used changeably.
+In business circles the term leader is often heard.
+It seems, therefore, that this term should be easy to define.
+Unfortunately, the term leader, like other business terms like quality and team, defies an easy definition.
+There are many leaders, but there is no universally accepted definition for the terms leader and leadership.
+Sometimes the terms manager and leader are used interchangeably.
 There are, however, some important differences between managers and leaders.